Caring for a Dog with Allergies

 Bathe Your Pet on a Weekly Basis

 Routine bathing can be useful for dogs that have to live with the discomfort of allergies.
 Baths can help manage incessant itching in dogs and can eliminate pollen that collects on canine skin as well.
 Consult with the veterinarian regarding prescription shampoos that are optimal for dogs with allergies.
 Refrain from using just any canine shampoo that you find.
-There are quite a few shampoo options out there that can be excessively drying to delicate canine skin.
+There are quite a few shampoo options out there that can be excessively drying to the delicate canine skin.

 Allergies can make humans feel awful.
 They can make dogs feel just as bad.
 If you care for a dog with allergies and you want him to be his happy and energetic self again, these care options can work for you.